djleven/my-movie-database/README.md

 New features and bugfixes in this long overdue update

 Features:
-* New custom class list configuration option for responsive column layout (cast and crew sections)
+* New image / column size configuration option and automatic responsive column layout for lists (cast, crew and tv seasons sections)
 * New template configuration options for the header and body text color.
 * Caching of TMDb data for even faster pageloads and more performant js build.
 * User TMDb API key option, to use your own API key if you wish.